-7b.44 Concerns are raised that the Masterplan submitted with the application appears to indicate an introspective layout, which turns its back on the main edges (e.g. the A803), and a conventional roadway pattern that is car rather than vehicle driven.
+7b.17 Concerns are raised that the Masterplan submitted with the application appears to indicate an introspective layout, which turns its back on the main edges (e.g. the A803), and a conventional roadway pattern that may not be urban design driven.
 It is therefore considered that the Masterplan should be reviewed within the context of the Council's Supplementary Planning Guidance Note for Housing Layout and Design, which includes guidance in relation to built edges and road and housing configuration.
 As part of this review, design principles for the proposed development should be established.